UA Libraries Committees

 The Collections Management Team provides senior level leadership and planning related to selection, purchasing and access to library resources in all formats.
 The team works collaboratively as needed with librarian liaisons to ensure that University Libraries continues to support the teaching and research needs of The University of Alabama.
 The team assumes responsibility for budget planning and collection policies.
 The team oversees all operations related collections management including the regular creation of cost and use reports across a wide selection of resources to help guide decision-making.

-Membership: Michael Arthur, Chair; Alice Daugherty, Lindsey Lowry, Dr. Donald Gilstrap (ex officio), Dean of University Libraries.
+Membership: Dr. Alice Daugherty, Chair; Lindsey Lowry, Emily Wilburn, Nelia Koontz, Michael Arthur, Dr. Donald Gilstrap (ex officio), Dean of University Libraries.

 University Libraries Instruction Working Group

 The Instruction Working Group is charged with reviewing, assessing, and recommending best practices in library instruction services.
-This group meets on a monthly or as needed basis to discuss issues pertinent to library instruction and information literacy.
-The group also maintains discourse through a dedicated listerv to sustain conversation between meetings.
+This group meets on an as needed basis to discuss issues pertinent to library instruction and information literacy.
+The group also maintains discourse through a dedicated listserv to sustain conversation between meetings.

-The Circulation Working Discussion Group (CDWG) provides leadership and guidance in all areas of circulation and enables the Libraries to provide excellent user experiences through the development and implementation of coherent circulation-related policies, practices, and procedures.
-The Group facilitates communication and problem-solving among all library staff with circulation responsibilities, and recommends Library-wide changes for consideration by Library Administration.
-The Group also organizes and provides training on circulation-related procedures and functions with the general goal of discussing current practices and moving toward standardized procedures when feasible.
+The University Libraries Circulation Working Group provides leadership and guidance in all areas of circulation and enables the University Libraries to provide excellent user experiences through the development and implementation of coherent circulation-related policies, practices, and procedures.
+The group facilitates communication and problem-solving among all library staff with circulation responsibilities and recommends Library-wide changes for consideration by Library Administration.
+The group also organizes and provides training on circulation-related procedures and functions with the general goal of discussing current practices and moving toward standardized procedures when feasible.

 Tenure and Promotion Committees